Pop quiz: Which piece of gear can you use to run faster, jump higher, and lift heavier?

 You know the saying, “You get what you pay for”?
 It’s true.
 TRX Kevlar® Weight Vests are designed to be comfortable and built to last.

-First, let’s talk comfort.
+First, let's talk comfort.
+Before picking your perfect weight vest, take our quick sizing quiz for personalized fit recommendations.
 TRX Kevlar® Weight Vests are fully padded, and have an internal cross-strapping system that prevents the vest from shifting, even in your toughest cardio drills.
 Adjust the vest to fit snugly to your body and go.

 The TRX Kevlar® Weight Vest also has variable weights.
 If you’re just starting weight vest training— or upgrading to a heavier vest—starting with an additional 20 lbs. on the first day is probably too much for your body.
 The 20-lb.
 Weight Vest is adjustable in 1-lb. increments, and the 40-lb.
 Weight Vest is adjustable in 2-lb. increments, so you can find the right load for your workout every time.